-If the student is eligible, and obtains a loan guaranteed by the federal or state government to pay for an educational program, the student will have the responsibility to repay the full amount of the loan plus interest, less the amount of any refund.
-If the student receives federal student aid funds, the student is entitled to a refund of the moneys not paid from federal financial aid funds.
+If the student is eligible, and obtains any loan guaranteed by the federal or state government or a private entity to pay educational program, the student for will have the responsibility to repay the full amount of the loan plus interest, less the amount of any refund.
+If the student receives federal student aid funds, the student is entitled to a refund of the moneys not paid from federal financial funds.
 If a student is eligible for a loan guaranteed by the federal or state government and the student defaults on the loan (1) the federal or state government or a loan guarantee agency may take action against the student, including attaching any income tax refund to which the person is entitled to reduce the balance owed on the loan.
 (2) The student may not be eligible for any other federal student financial aid at another institution or other government assistance until the loan is repaid.